Dynamical Systematics for Time Delay Lenses and the Impact on the Hubble Constant: Models of the Anisotropy

-If the true distribution corresponds to one of these models, a constant anisotropy model would need to reduce the amount of dark matter to make the mass distribution more concentrated, which would drive the value of $H_0$ upwards.
+The anisotropy range used by \cite{TDCOSMO2025} is also shown in Figure~\ref{fig:isotropy}.
+Given the narrow range of constant anisotropies allowed, $\beta\in[-0.25,0.25]$, the range of velocity dispersions that the current models can produce is limited and, if the actual anisotropy distribution produces results outside the range allowed by the model, then the $H_0$ inference will be biased.
+If the true distribution corresponds to one of the explored models, a constant anisotropy model would need to reduce the amount of dark matter to make the mass distribution more concentrated, which would drive the value of $H_0$ upwards.
+The fractional changes in the velocity dispersion of different anisotropy models with respect to the maximum range that the constant anisotropy model can achieve are presented in Table~\ref{tab:summary}.
 We should note here that we are discussing changes in the model dispersions not in the measured velocity dispersion, so that fractional changes in the maximum allowed velocity dispersion will drive $H_0$ upwards but it may not directly imply the same fractional change.
 Including models with moderately radial orbits in the central regions such as \cite{Cuddeford1991} or constant anisotropy models is more physical but they will also produce larger values of $h_4$.
 This will lead to larger corrections between $\sigma_*$ and $v_\text{rms}$ which will counteract the allowed higher central velocity dispersions of centrally anisotropic models.